Caughnawaga Indian Village Site

-Caughnawaga Indian Village Site (also known as the Veeder site) is an archaeological site located just west of Fonda in Montgomery County, New York.
-It is the location of a 17th-century Mohawk nation village.
-One of the original Five Nations of the Iroquois League, or Haudenosaunee, the Mohawk lived west of Albany and occupied much of the Mohawk Valley.
+The Caughnawaga Indian Village Site (also known as the Veeder site) is a 17th-century archaeological site of a village of the Mohawk nation, located just west of the village of Fonda in Montgomery County, New York.
+The Mohawk were one of the original Five Nations of the Iroquois League, or Haudenosaunee, and lived west of Albany, occupying much of the Mohawk Valley.
 Other Iroquois nations were located west of them and south of the Great Lakes.

 The Mohawk had trading relationships with French colonists coming south from Quebec, with Dutch based in Albany, and with the later English who took over Dutch territory.
 Under pressure from the French in the late 17th century, some Mohawk moved to other areas.
 Some who had converted to Catholicism relocated to mission villages near Montreal and to the west along the St. Lawrence River.

-Because most of the Mohawk in the New York and Pennsylvania areas were allied with Great Britain during the American Revolutionary War, they were mostly forced out of New York when Britain ceded its territory in the colonies to the new United States.
+Because most of the Mohawk in the New York state and Pennsylvania areas were allied with Great Britain during the American Revolutionary War, they were mostly forced out of New York when Britain ceded its territory in the colonies to the new United States.
 The Crown provided some land in compensation at what became the Six Nations Reserve of the Grand River, Ontario.

 This former village site was discovered in 1950 by Rev. Thomas Grassmann.
 It is the only Mohawk village site in the country to have been completely excavated for archeological studies.

 Description

-The Mohawk village site has been marked with stakes to show the outlines of the 12 longhouses and stockade that existed there 300 years ago.
-The entire site is open to the public.
-People may walk around the former village and see the foundations of the Caughnawaga longhouses and the layout.
-The site is on a hill.
-The archeological site was listed on the National Register of Historic Places in 1973.
+The Caughnawaga site is open to the public.
+It lies on a hill on the north side of the Mohawk River near a natural spring, and was once protected by a defensive palisade.
+The village was also known as Gandaouage; or Kachnawage, for "Indian Castle" in Mohawk, meaning a "fortified place."
+The outlines of twelve longhouses and stockade that existed 300 years ago are staked out.

-Nearby are the Mohawk-Caughnawaga museum and the National Shrine of Blessed Kateri Tekakwitha, who was canonized in the 20th century as the first Native American saint in the Roman Catholic Church.
+The memorial is on the grounds of the Saint Kateri Tekakwitha National Shrine & Historic Site, a ministry dedicated to Kateri Tekakwitha, who was canonized in 2012 as the first Native North American saint in the Roman Catholic Church.
+Nearby on the Shrine grounds is the Mohawk-Caughnawaga Museum, which includes artifacts found at the dig site.
+Caughnawaga was listed on the National Register of Historic Places in 1973.

-The name Caughnawaga is derived from the Mohawk word kahnawà:ke, meaning "place of the rapids", referring to the nearby rapids of the Mohawk River.
+The name is derived from the Mohawk word kahnawà:ke, meaning "place of the rapids", referring to the nearby rapids of the Mohawk River.

-The site is also known as Indian Castle, or Gandaouage; or Kachnawage in Mohawk, meaning "castle" or "fortified place."
-This village with its defensive palisade was the Native American form of a castle.
-The site is on the north side of the Mohawk River and is also close to a natural spring.